Hindustani grammar: Possession

 Note: The verb honā can be translated as "to be", "to have/possess", "to exist" or "to happen" depending on the context.
 The third person singular and plural conjugations depending on the context could also be translated as "there is" and "there are" respectively.

-Note: Sometimes when talking about physical objects (including animals) both the fundamental and non-fundamental possessions are used interchangeably when the meaning conveyed in both cases doesn't lead to confusion.
+Note: Sometimes when talking about physical objects (including animals) both the fundamental and non-fundamental possessions are used interchangeably when the meaning conveyed in both cases does not lead to confusion.
 For example, mere do kutte haĩ and mere pās do kutte haĩ (both translating as, "I have two dogs.") are often used interchangeably when referring to pet dogs, with the sentence with the fundamental possession showing or having more emotional attachment.
 The reason these both are used interchangeably because it is a priori understood that the dogs in the context must be pet dogs.
 Same happens with the second example above on both the tables conveying the possession of eyes; it is understood that the eyes in the context are one's own.
 In the contexts where such a priori information is not immediately understood, these two types of possessions cannot be used interchangeably.